Package 'eDNAjoint'

 Description

 This function implements a Bayesian model that estimates expected species catch rate using count data from traditional, non eDNA surveys.
-When multiple traditional gear types are used, an optional variation allows estimation of catchability coefficients, which scale the catchability of gear types relative to the expected catch rate of a reference gear type.
+When multiple traditional gear types are used, an optional variation allows estimation of gear scaling coefficients, which scale the catchability of gear types relative to the expected catch rate of a reference gear type.
 Model is implemented using Bayesian inference using the rstan package, which uses Hamiltonian Monte Carlo to simulate the posterior distributions.
 See more examples in the Package Vignette.

 Usage